primer/react/.changeset/deprecate-actionmenuv1-promote-actionmenuv2.md

 ### ActionMenu

-ActionMenu now ships a composable API that utilises ActionList
+ActionMenu has been rewritten with a composable API, design updates and accessibility fixes.

 See full list of props and examples: https://primer.style/react/ActionMenu